 1. Length of ownership

-How long have you owned the pro Since built - 37 years perty?
+How long have you owned the property years erty?

 2. Council tax

-Which Council Tax band is your pr operty in?
+Which Council Tax band is your pro perty in?
 (Please circle)

 3. Parking

 What are the arrangements for parking at your property?
 (Please tick all that apply)

 Garage [x]

 Allocated parking space []

-Driveway [x]
+Driveway []

 Shared parking []

 On street []

 Resident permit []

 Metered parking []

 Other (please specify):

 4. Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? []YES []NO [x]Don't know 5.
 Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? []YES [x]NO 6.
-Alterations/additions/extensions а (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? []YES [x]NO If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? []YES[]NO If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b Have you had replacement windows, doors, patio doors or double glazing installed in your property []YES [x]NO If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? []YES[]NO (ii) Did this work involve any changes to the window or door openings? []YES[]NO (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
+Alterations/additions/extensions а (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? [x]YES []NO If you have answered yes, please describe below the changes which you have made: Utility room added as small extension off kitchen. (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? [x]YES []NO If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: (Believe they are with Masson Cairns but will check) b Have you had replacement windows, doors, patio doors or double glazing installed in your property []YES [x]NO If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? []YES[]NO (ii) Did this work involve any changes to the window or door openings? []YES[]NO (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed):